-When a lot of my coaching, consulting, and thought leadership clients first speak with me about their speaking goals, one of the biggest fears they reveal to me is that they will have to choose one platform for their speaking.
+When a lot of my coaching, consulting, and thought leadership clients first speak with me about their speaking goals, one of the biggest fears they reveal to me is that they can’t do different types of speaking and instead they will have to choose one platform for their speaking.

 And they don’t want to.

 While many entrepreneurs aspire to deliver keynotes at corporations and for prestigious industry events, they also recognize that speaking can be an immediate way to generate high quality prospects for their individual and organizational offerings.